jivesoftware/GitHub4Jive/GitHub4Jive-Addon/docs/jw-short-tour.md

 # GitHub4Jive Sequences and Code Refs

+This is the shorter tour for the JiveWorld14 Presentation.
+Full tour [here](tour.md).

 ## Browsing GitHub Issues in Jive Places

 Using a App Tab in a Purposeful Place to view GitHub issues in Jive